torytang025/react-rebuild/README.md

 # React-Rebuild

-**React-Rebuild** is an open-source project aimed at creating a complete, from-scratch implementation of React.
+**React-Rebuild** is an open-source project aimed at creating a complete, from-scratch implementation of React 18.
 This project aspires to replicate all core functionalities, features, and APIs of the official React library, providing an identical development experience.

 ## Goals